smariapena/testplan/testplan.md

 > State in what circumstances to stop and restart the test.
 Define clearly.

 ##### Item pass/fail criteria
 > State the acceptable pass / fail criteria.
-This can be a general criteria or at individual test case level.
+This can be some general criteria or at individual test case level.

 ##### Approach
 > Outline the overall test strategy for this plan, identifying the test process and rules that will be followed.
 You may also want to include any information about tools, software, or hardware that will be used.